 Why This Recipe Tastes So Good

-The right combination of all-purpose flour, sugar and butter creates and great tasting shortbread cookie based that holds up under the weight of the fruit, and is the perfect balance of sweet and tart.
+The right combination of all-purpose flour, sugar, and butter creates a great tasting shortbread cookie base that holds up under the weight of the fruit, and is the perfect balance of sweet and tart.
 The combination of white sugar and brown sugar makes for deeper flavor.
-For a golden brown bottom crust the crust is prebaked before adding the fruit.
-The fruit is mixed with cornstarch to ensure it thickens while it bakes.
-In the end you end up with beautiful fruit crumb bar that's easy to make and share.

-Recipe Ingredients
+Huckleberry Crumb Bar Recipe Ingredients

 Crumb Base and Topping.
 This is an easy to make crumb base.
-Melted butter is added to the dry ingredients and them mixed together until no white bits of the flour-mixture remains.
+Melted butter is added to the dry ingredients and them mixed together until no white bits of the flour mixture remains.
 The combination of white sugar and brown sugar creates a beautiful flavor.

 Huckleberry Filling.
 Huckleberries are a dark tart berry.
 They make a great addition to this type of dessert as the tart flavor contrasts nicely with the sweet base and topping.
 As with any fruit, make sure to taste the fruit as the sugar is added, since the sweetness of the fruit can vary.
 If you don't have huckleberries, use blueberries and make a blueberry crumb bar.